-To do this, I could trot out behaviors and stereotypes–women are more caring, women are less strong, women cry, women like shiny things, women are better at English than math, women don’t like Hitler, etc.—but some woman, somewhere, would have a problem with my description.
-There is no one behavior that defines a woman, so I have to turn to the physical.
-We understand that male and female hormones play part in designing different bodies of men and women but There is one thing, and only one thing, that makes a woman a woman, and it’s not her genitals.
+To do this I could trot out behaviors and stereotypes–women are more caring, women are less strong, women cry, women like shiny things, women are better at English than math, women don’t like Hitler, etc.—but some woman somewhere would have a problem with my description.
+There is no one behavior that defines a woman so I have to turn to the physical.
+We understand that male and female hormones play part in designing different bodies of men and women but There is one thing and only one thing that makes a woman a woman and it’s not her genitals.
 There is more biology to it than your 8th grade teacher taught you!
-So, How is womanhood defined if not by genitals even?
+So, how is womanhood defined if not by genitals even?

 “Womanhood is an instinct, an inborn urge to be identified and recognized with other women.
 It is a bunch of neurons programmed with a gender alignment at birth.
 That’s it.
 There is nothing sexy or spiritual about it.
-There is no behavior or body style, no color choice, and no sexual preference or position that disqualifies you.
+There is no behavior or body style, no color choice and no sexual preference or position that disqualifies you.
 It is more of a state of mind and being proud of it is the key”

 “After all those years as woman hearing, not thin enough, not pretty enough, not smart enough, not this enough, not that enough, almost overnight I woke up one morning and thought I am Enough!”
 (Anonymous)

-By now, We are over the very popular definition that womanhood only includes specific aspects of being human, like the physical attributes of the female or the ability to create life.
+By now we are over the very popular definition that womanhood only includes specific aspects of being human like the physical attributes of the female or the ability to create life.
 Womanhood cannot be this limited of course.
-It is to move among the women in your life, with a deep sense of connection, nurturing and support.
-To be confident and secure, not only in your accomplishments, but just because you are a woman.
+It is to move among the women in your life with a deep sense of connection, nurturing and support.
+To be confident and secure not only in your accomplishments but just because you are a woman.
 Feeling empowered and proud to be female.

-Of course we should be thankful that we have increased equality in every aspect of our lives, and that more opportunities are available to women than ever before.
-Women have more choices than they did 40 years ago.
-They can choose to have kids with a partner, in a traditional marriage or not.
-They can choose to stay childless, live as single parents, or choose a same-sex partner.
+Of course we should be thankful that we have increased equality in every aspect of our lives and that more opportunities are available to women than ever before.
+Women have more choices than they did forty years ago.
+They can choose to have kids with a partner in a traditional marriage or not.
+They can choose to stay childless, live as single parent, or choose a same-sex partner.
 They can be like the single mothers who raised a president of the United States and a brand-new Supreme Court justice.
 They can be like Hillary Clinton and Sarah Palin.
-They can be like Diane Sawyer, Michelle Obama, Sandra Day O’Connor, or like Nancy Pelosi, who spent the first half of her life staying home to raise five children and then went on to become the first female Speaker of the US House of Representatives.
+They can be like Diane Sawyer, Michelle Obama, Sandra Day O’Connor or like Nancy Pelosi who spent the first half of her life staying home to raise five children and then went on to become the first female Speaker of the US House of Representatives.
 Or anything else they can imagine but the reality is that it’s still tough out there.
 As the saying goes, it’s still a man’s world.
 And it is because of one of the unfortunate traits of human nature is that we feel a need to categorize people and this is evident in how we categorize women.
-We limit them and we say that she is, “that kind of woman,” and that kind of woman is categorized as one who is traditional or modern or a feminist or not a feminist or liberal or conservative or a virgin or a whore.
+We limit them and we say that she is, “that kind of woman” and that kind of woman is categorized as one who is traditional or modern or a feminist or not a feminist or liberal or conservative or a virgin or a whore.
 The list goes on.